0xj4an-personal/DigitalCattleman/README.md

 ### Development Guidelines
 - Use TypeScript for all new components
 - Follow the existing inline CSS styling approach
-- Maintain the Copoazú Labs color palette
+- Maintain the Ganadero Digital color palette
 - Write clear, descriptive commit messages
 - Test on multiple screen sizes